ansible/ansible/docsite/rst/dev_guide/repomerge.rst

 A tool has been developed to move a PR from the old repos to `ansible/ansible` this can be found at `prmover tool <https://prmover.pythonanywhere.com/>`_

-To move move issues please use `GitHub Issue Mover <https://github-issue-mover.appspot.com/>`_
+To move issues please use `GitHub Issue Mover <https://github-issue-mover.appspot.com/>`_

 For support please use `#ansible-devel` on Freenode IRC